 Algorithms commonly used in EdTech

-There are hundreds of algorithms that help computers get smarter.
+There are hundreds of algorithms uniting AI and foreign language learning that help computers get smarter.
 Some of them, like Decision Tree, K-Means, Naive Bayes, and dimensionality reduction algorithms can be successfully applied in education.
 The Decision Tree is used for – you guessed it – helping AI systems make smart, data-driven decisions.
 And AI should be able to classify data by itself, which is what K-Means and Naive Bayes are for.
 Finally, AI needs to think fast, and dimensionality reduction algorithms can help out when there’s too much data.

 Natural language processing (NLP), collocation extraction, and point mutual information (PMI) are also used to help AI become a valuable tool for language learning.
 NLP allows machines to read and understand human language; collocation extraction can be used to retrieve information, classify documents, and solve language generation problems; and PMI can measure how much one word tells about another.